code-lab-org/nost-tools/examples/snow_observing_systems/README.md

     python3 server.py
     ```

 2. Open `index.html` in a web browser to view the visualization.
+You can do this by navigating to http://localhost:5000/.

 ## Endpoints
 - **/**: Serves the main page.